Hereditary nonpolyposis colorectal cancer: Treatment

 Surgery remains the front-line therapy for Lynch syndrome.
 Patients with Lynch syndrome who develop colorectal cancer may be treated with either a partial colectomy or total colectomy with ileorectal anastomosis.
 Due to the increased risk of colorectal cancer following partial colectomy and similar quality of life after both surgeries, a total colectomy may be a preferred treatment for Lynch syndrome, especially in younger patients.

+For the occurrence of adenomas within the colon, a complete endoscopic polypectomy is recommended along with a subsequent follow-up colonoscopy every two years post-operation.

 There is an ongoing controversy over the benefit of 5-fluorouracil-based adjuvant therapies for Lynch syndrome-related colorectal tumours, particularly those in stages I and II.